BartSte/nvim-project-marks/README.md

   a global mark `A`, the following command is triggered: `'A'"` As, a result the cursor is returned to the last position ('") instead of the mark.
 As a result, you will jump to the last position in the file of the given mark.

+# Commands

+The following commands are exposed:

+- `MakeShada`: Create a new shada file at the path that is set in the `shadafile` option.

 # Troubleshooting